confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 Drops an existing table.

-If the DELETE TOPIC clause is present, the corresponding Kafka topic is marked for deletion and if the topic format is AVRO, the corresponding Avro schema is deleted in the schema registry.
+If the DELETE TOPIC clause is present, the table's source topic is marked for deletion, and if the topic format is AVRO, the corresponding Avro schema is deleted in the schema registry.
 Topic deletion is asynchronous, and actual removal from brokers may take some time to complete.